beargummy/beargummy.github.io/content/posts/instead-of-cv.md

 ---
-title: "The Story of My (Mostly Professional) Life"
+title: "Instead of CV, or how I end up here"
 date: 2020-11-04T15:17:15+03:00
 draft: false
+tags: ["personal"]
 ---

 The story begins in my schooldays back in late 90s.
 I was very lucky to get informatics class at my 5th grade.
 This was pretty unusual for my school,